ICE, Chicago

 [00:24:14] Jeff Schechtman: One of the things that we’re seeing is almost a conflict between local law enforcement and the federal agents, the ICE agents, the Homeland Security agents.
 Talk about what you’re seeing there.

-[00:25:25] Jeff Schechtman: We saw those police officers in Chicago that were tear gassed by the federal agency.
+[00:25:25] Jeff Schechtman: We saw those police officers in Chicago that were tear-gassed by the federal agency.

 [00:26:09] Jeff Schechtman: How sustainable is the kind of community resistance that you were talking about in Chicago?

-[00:27:11] Jeff Schechtman: Is there anything that other than the fantasy about what Trump might do?
+[00:27:11] Jeff Schechtman: Is there anything other than the fantasy about what Trump might do?
 Is there anything hopeful about this picture at the moment?

 [00:27:52] Jeff Schechtman: And what is it like?
 Give a sense of what it’s like for these communities that are living under this kind of fear right now.